robotology/yarp/.github/CONTRIBUTING.md

 instead of removed.
 This will generate a warning when using these from other projects, or an error if YARP is built with `YARP_NO_DEPRECATED`

-No bugfixes or new features will be added to these, unless it absolutely necessary for some reason.
+No bugfixes or new features will be added to these, unless it is absolutely necessary for some reason.

 Deprecated features are definitely removed every 4 release series.